-With PWAs, you can send your app directly to your user’s phone, instead forcing them to download it from the App Store.
+With PWAs, your users essential "bookmark" your web app to their device, instead of downloading it from an App Store.
 This will reduce the number of steps it take for the user to download your app.

 So, here's how it's done...

 PWAs in general, whichever platform it is that generates them, have limitations on how certain features work.
 For example, there are limitations on how web views work because it's basically like viewing a website in another website in a browser.
 Also, iOS does not support push notifications for Apple devices using PWAs.

 This being said, we recommend that you go with the native version of the app.